Roxy Willis

 Roxy becomes a surprise love interest for Mark Brennan (Scott McGregor), and scenes showing how the characters got together were shown in a flashback.
 They establish a casual relationship, which becomes toxic.
 The plot allowed Anderson to show Roxy's softer side.
 Towards the end of the year, Roxy is brought into David Tanaka's (Takaya Honda) health storyline, when she turns out to be kidney match for him.
 Anderson described Roxy as being "pretty reluctant" to donate a kidney to David, as they are not blood relatives and she could face her own health issues in the future.
 Writers also formed a friendship between Roxy and her co-worker Shane Rebecchi (Nicholas Coghlan), after she confides in him about being a match for David.
 Anderson enjoyed working with Coghlan on the storyline and thought they had a similar bond to their characters.
 The friendship is tested when Roxy kisses Shane and then urges him not to tell his wife out of fear of being branded a homewrecker.
 Shane later manipulates Roxy and abuses their relationship when he develops a drug addiction.
 Coghlan described Shane's actions towards Roxy as brutal and cruel.

 A romance develops between Roxy and Kyle Canning (Chris Milligan) in episodes broadcast in March 2020.
 The show's executive producer Jason Herbison said the pair had great chemistry, and both Anderson and Milligan thought Roxy and Kyle were a good match.
 The couple overcome several obstacles together, including family opposition and Kyle's testicular cancer diagnosis.
 The relationship leads to the couple's eventual marriage.
 Anderson admitted to being shocked that Roxy was going to be married so soon, but felt it was something her character had always dreamt of.
 In her final storylines, Roxy feuds with Amy Greenwood (Jacinta Stapleton) over the managers job at the Flamingo Bar, and undergoes IVF treatment in order to conceive her and Kyle's first child.
 Anderson was grateful for the chance to portray a couple who were struggling to conceive.
 After learning Roxy is pregnant, the couple decide to relocate to Darwin and their exits aired in May 2022.
 Anderson and Milligan's departures had been scripted before it was announced Neighbours had been cancelled.
 Anderson was pleased with Roxy's exit story and grateful that she and Kyle were allowed to leave together.
-Anderson later made a cameo appearance in June, followed by a longer guest stint for the final episodes in July 2022.
+Anderson later made a cameo appearance in June, followed by a longer guest stint in July 2022.
+She returned again in February 2025 for the soap's 40th anniversary, when it was revealed that she had given birth to a son, Jett.